mariomui/obsidianmd-templates/10--youtube-litnote-template.md

 <%*
 /* Template Version Commit Log
+* v1.0.5
+  * Replace commonly used file base paths with one that includes doc version
 * "1.0.4"
   * conform to a simpler header for LR notes link
 - "1.0.3"